baronpantoufle/exercise/docs.md

 This is very important documentation.
 You must read all of it.
+Here is a new line not in the original.
-This is documentation is also confidential.
+This is documentation is also highly confidential.
+Leakers will be severely prosecuted.

+Last line.